Avik-Das-567/Christmas-Movie-Picker-PowerBI/README.md

 ---

 ## Dashboard Interactivity
 Users can:
 - Adjust slicers to define preferences
 - Instantly see the filtered movie list
 - Identify the most popular movies within their criteria

 This demonstrates how Power BI supports **exploratory analysis** and **decision-making** through interactive visuals.

 ---

+## Key Learnings
+This project helped reinforce:
+- Data cleaning and transformation techniques
+- Handling inconsistent categorical data
+- Designing intuitive, interactive dashboards
+- Choosing meaningful metrics for analysis
+- Structuring beginner-friendly Power BI projects

+---

+## Conclusion

+The **Christmas Movie Picker** project demonstrates how Power BI can be used beyond business reporting - applying analytics to entertainment and everyday choices.

+It serves as a strong portfolio project showcasing data preparation, visualization, and interactive dashboard design.

+---